-INNOVATIVE DIKE UPGRADE PROTECTS A LARGE PART OF THE NETHERLANDS advances in 2021 on the large-scale upgrade of a dike bordering the Markermeer lake in the Netherlands.
-The project demonstrates how Boskalis, as partner in the public-private Markermeer Dikes Alliance, is responding to climate change and can deliver tailor-made hydraulic engineering solutions to protect large parts of the Netherlands against the consequences of increasingly-frequent extreme weather conditions.
+INNOVATIVE DIKE UPGRADE PROTECTS A LARGE PART OF THE NETHERLANDS and the second

+Boskalis and its partners made major advances in 2021 on the large-scale upgrade of a dike bordering the Markermeer lake in the Netherlands.
+The project demonstrates how Boskalis, as partner in the publicprivate Markermeer Dikes Alliance, is responding to climate change and can deliver tailor-made hydraulic engineering solutions to protect large parts of the Netherlands against the consequences of increasingly-frequent extreme weather conditions.